-This week, we’ll look at microwave abalation (MWA) in liver tumor treatments and a study by Italian researchers published in 2015 in the Journal of Cancer Surgery.
+As we discussed last month, ablation is a method used in treating liver tumors.
+Our previous blog post looked at thermal ablation and porcine liver tissues.
+This week, we’ll look at microwave ablation study (MWA) in liver tumor treatments and a study by Italian researchers published in 2015 in the Journal of Cancer Surgery.

-The study involved a team from the Università Campus Bio-Medico di Roma conducted a study using porcine livers to weigh the temperature map and its reproducibility when apply two MWA systems: 915 MHz vs. 2.45 HGz.
+The microwave ablation study involved a team from the Università Campus Bio-Medico di Roma conducted a study using porcine livers to weigh the temperature map and its reproducibility when apply two MWA systems: 915 MHz vs. 2.45 HGz.

 “When both MWA systems are applied, a decreasing exponential model can predict the temperature map,” the study concluded.
 “The 2.45 GHz antenna causes higher temperatures as compared to the 915 MHz thus, resulting into larger areas of ablation.
 Both systems showed good reproducibility although better results were achieved with the 2.45 GHz antenna.”